 Happy Healthy Living

-They way Scandinavians live their life is admirable.
+They way Scandinavians live their life with happy healthy living is admirable.
 They embrace some of the simple things in life and make them important.
 Take for example Fika by the Swedes.
 Fika means a coffee and a cake; a moment to reflect, enjoy and relax.

 Finland has been described as being home to the happiest people on the planet.
 Finns shine away from this definition as they feel they are not the happiest of people.
 Finns do not smile a lot and Finland is cold and dark for much of the year.
 Yes, there are these things but what Finns have forgotten is that it might be dark and people might feel gloomy but the society works.

 View this post on Instagram

 Happiness is not just about your bus arriving on time.
 It is about feeling secure in your life, trusting the government and the system running the country.

 The happiness report does state that people who are more content with their life are more likely to spend money on other people.
 They are more likely to give to other people.